 For this example, I will use: “Nurse notebook” as a starting point.

-After you click on the second or third page, you will see in the top left hand corner of Amazon how many products there are.
+After you click on the second or third page, you will see in the top left hand corner of Amazon how many similar books there are.

 That is a LOT of results!

-You will also notice that not every notebook on the page is actually relevant to what we are trying to accomplish here.
-Many of them do not have a graphic cover, many of them are printed with lots of text inside and contain actual clipboards.
+You will also notice that not every notebook on the page is actually relevant to the low content books we are searching for.
+Many of them do not have a graphic cover, or are printed with lots of text inside and contain actual clipboards.

 Start opening up all of these products in different tabs and taking a look at how they laid out their titles and description.
-If you have the “see inside” option available on the books, click on that and see what their interiors look like.
-A lot of time you will see things like this:
+If there is a book previewer you should be able to check out the content inside.
+Most of the time you'll see something like this:

-This is a simple lined notebook page.
-This means you can EASILY create a product in the same niches because I will show you how to get these in a minute.
+Other kinds of low content books on Amazon, like a coloring book, for example take a bit more effort to create.
+If you want to get started right away keep your first book simple.
+You can EASILY create a product in the same niches because I will show you how to get these lined journal pages in a minute.

 You will notice that a lot of these books have covers that seem to be very simple!
 This is also good news.
 You can go into those same niches with your own unique phrases/designs and start making sales too.

-I will typically go through 5-10 pages per keyword that I think of, making note of every single product of how well it is selling on Amazon, and adding them to spreadsheets.
+I will typically go through 5-10 pages per keyword that I think of.
+I'm taking note of every single product, of how well it is selling on Amazon, and adding them to spreadsheets.